On quantitative aspects of a canonisation theorem for edge-orderings: Upper bounds: the canonisation procedure

 Now Lemma~\ref{lem:1731} applied to $I=[k]^{(2)}$ and the family~$(\sigma^2_{ij})_{ij\in I}$ yields a set $Z_\star\subseteq Y_\star$ of size $|Z_\star|=2^{k-1}n$ that is monochromatic with respect to every~$\sigma^2_{ij}$.
 This means that $(Z_\star^{(k)}, \strictif)$ is not only sign-definite but also permutation-definite, and Lemma~\ref{lem:1458} leads to the desired set $Z$. \end{proof}

 It remains to execute the plan laid out in \S\ref{subsec:plan}.

 \begin{proof}[Proof of Theorem~\ref{thm:upper}] Given $k\ge 2$ we let $C'_k$ denote the constant delivered by the previous lemma.
 Recall that $\Gamma$ denotes the set of linear orderings of $[k+2]^{(k)}$.
-Now for an arbitrary number $n\ge 2k$ we define recursively
+Without loss of generality we can assume that $n\ge 2k$ (the remaining values of $n$ can then be taken care of by adjusting the constant $C_k$).
+Now we define recursively

 An easy induction on $m$ discloses that for every $m\in [0, k]$ there exists an absolute constant $C_{k, m}$ such that $N_m\le t_m\bigl(C_{k, m}n^{2k^2}\bigr)$ holds for all $n\ge 2k$.
 In particular, there exists an absolute constant $C_k$ such that independently of $n$ we have $N_k\le t_{k}(n^{C_k})$.
 So it suffices to show that for every ordering $([N_k]^{(k)}, \strictif)$ there exists a set $Z\subseteq [N_k]$ of size $n$ such that $\strictif$ orders $Z^{(k)}$ canonically.
 Two successive applications of Corollary~\ref{cor:0053} yield a set $Z_{k-2}\subseteq [N]$ of size $|Z_{k-2}|=N_{k-2}$ such that $({Z}_{k-2}^{(k)}, \strictif)$ is governed by $k$-sets.